Quick Reference Handbook: Contents

 QRH includes various checklists for dealing with abnormal and emergency situations, based on the equipment and furnishings on the airplane.
 The aircraft manufacturer-designated checklists are always included in a QRH, and often the airline company or operator will include its own procedures.
 Therefore, there is no single universal QRH and they may differ widely in contents, but in practice, individual versions of it are referred to as the Quick Reference Handbook.
 When designed and used correctly to address issues such as turbine engine failures or on-board fires, a QRH can prevent aviation accidents and incidents.

 QRH have to include time-critical information and frequently used information for the flight crew.

-One example of a checklist in a QHR is the Engine Failure/Fire – Severe Damage or Separation checklist.
+One example of a checklist in a QRH is the Engine Failure/Fire – Severe Damage or Separation checklist.
 Another example is the Cabin Altitude Warning or Rapid Depressurization checklist.